Joshua Ferrer

 University of California, Los Angeles

 I am a PhD candidate in Political Science at the University of California, Los Angeles, with concentrations in American politics, methods, racial and ethnic politics, and comparative politics.
-My research focuses on the link between electoral institutions and representation, partisanship, and participation, with a special emphasis on U.S. election administration and local and state election officials.
-I also study the politics of electoral reform, direct democracy, primary elections, criminal justice, and New Zealand politics.
+My research studies challenges to democratic elections in the United States, with an emphasis on state and local politics.
+I combine large-scale original data collections on elections with administrative datasets, employ modern empirical techniques for causal inference, and field survey experiments to study questions about partisanship, accountability, and representation.

 Interests